Rosatom: Northern Sea Route

+These incidents illustrate both the operational vulnerability of vessels on the NSR and the weakness of the emergency response infrastructure.

 Wind power division

 In 2017, Rosatom decided to invest in wind turbine manufacturing, believing that rapid cost reductions in the renewable industry will become a competitive threat to nuclear power.
 Russia had recently offered subsidies for domestically built renewable technology.
 The managing company is JSC NovaWind.
 This Rosatom's division concentrates its efforts in advanced areas of wind energy generation technology.
 Key companies include WindSGC, WindSGC-2, and Atompowerindustry Trade.
+As per ROSATOM has commissioned a total of nine wind farms with a total capacity of 1 GW.
+In 2023, WPPs generated 2.27 billion kWh of electricity.

 Nuclear medicine division

 The managing company is JSC Rusatom Healthcare.
 It has been historically developed at various enterprises of the Russian nuclear industry.
 In 2017, Rosatom established the division to bring together assets and expertise in healthcare.
-The nuclear medicine division is in charge of nuclear medicine, manufacturing and distribution of radioisotope products and radiation sterilisation equipment, as well as creation of integrated turnkey solutions for medicine.
+The nuclear medicine division is in charge of nuclear medicine, manufacturing and distribution of radioisotope products and radiation sterilization equipment, as well as creation of integrated turnkey solutions for medicine.
 Key companies include JSC Isotope and NIITFA.
 In February 2022, Rusatom Healthcare acquired 25,001% of shares of Medscan group, the rest of shares still being hold by its major shareholder, Yevgeny Tugolukov.
+More than 70% of all items in the global product line of medical isotopes are produced by Rosatom, which fully meets the needs of the Russian market and exports isotope products to 50 countries worldwide.

 Advanced materials and technologies division

-The managing company is JSC UMATEX, which is engaged in production of carbon fiber and fiber-based items, as well as R&D and engineering support to its partners.

-Key companies include JSC Khimprominzhiniring, R&D centre, and LLC ALABUGA-FIBRE.
+JSC UMATEX a subsidiary, is engaged in production of carbon fibre and fibre-based items, as well as R&D and engineering support to its partners.
+The other subsidiaries involved are JSC Khimprominzhiniring, and LLC ALABUGA-FIBRE.

 Digital products division

 The managing company is the Digitalization Unit of Rosatom, which is engaged in solving tasks in three main areas:

-The participation in the digitalization of Russia, as Rosatom is the center of competences of the Federal Project Digital Technologies within the National Program Digital Economy.

-The development of digital products for nuclear power and beyond.

-The internal digitalization of the Russian nuclear industry, making it independent from foreign technologies in critical areas.
+The participation in the digitalization of Russia, as Rosatom is the center of competences of the Federal Project Digital Technologies within the National Program Digital Economy, the development of digital products for nuclear power and beyond and the internal digitalization of the Russian nuclear industry, making it independent from foreign technologies in critical areas.

-Key companies include Cifrum and Rusatom Digital Solutions.

 Infrastructure solutions division

 The managing company is JSC Rusatom Infrastructure Solutions.
-It is responsible for the coordination of innovation and advanced technologies of Rosatom organizations for effective urban management, improving quality of life, creating a comfortable and safe urban environment as part of the “Smart City” program.
-Another area of expertise is the production of fresh water, which includes the development of solutions for desalination, water treatment, and water purification.
 The company develops, builds, modernizes, maintains water supply, water purification and water treatment facilities for energy, petrochemical, food, and other industries.